-The College holds the graduation ceremony once a year (end of May) and students who wish their name to appear in the graduation program must submit their online petition by April 15.
+Yuba College holds a graduation ceremony once a year (end of Spring term) and students who wish to have their name to appear in the graduation program must submit the online graduation petition by April 15.
 Students completing a degree the prior fall semester may participate in graduation ceremonies the following spring.
 Students completing a degree in summer may participate in graduation ceremonies the previous spring or subsequent spring.
-These students who decide to participate the prior spring must submit their petition to graduate early by April 15 to have their name in the graduation program.
+These students who decide to participate in the prior spring must submit their petition to graduate early by April 15 to have their name in the graduation program.

 Courses taken to satisfy requirements for a Certificate of Achievement provide a core set of courses in an occupational area and usually some additional related classes.
-This goal requires more time and commitment, than a Certificate of Training but better qualifies the student for employment.
+This goal requires more time and commitment than a Certificate of Training but better qualifies the student for employment.
 The Certificate of Achievement requires 12 or more units and may be completed in one to two years.
 Certificates of Achievement are printed on the student's transcript.

-NOTE: Per YCCD AP 4100, to earn a Certificate of Achievement, student must have a minimum 2.0 GPA and completed at least three (3) units at Yuba College.
+NOTE: Per YCCD AP 4100, to earn a Certificate of Achievement, student must have a minimum 2.0 GPA and complete at least three (3) units at Yuba College.